imd1005-web-development-winter-2023/assignment-02/README.md

 ## Content requirements sample

-The following is a sample of something that would meet the content requirements.
+The following is a sample of a web page that would be considered to meet the content requirements.
+You do not, and should not build this design.
+This is only being shared to illustrate the content requirements of this assignment.

 ![assignment-02-sample](https://user-images.githubusercontent.com/9325038/216268800-6875bd5b-1be5-4fd8-8c9e-6c6312004454.png)